thehippoz/DayZ-Server-Manager/manager/ReadMe.txt

 Have fun with it.
 You can try omega manager too.
 It seems that's where all the redditors are but has the same problem, closed source and you can't add your own code to expand your server like roaming traders without the need for AI or randomizing enemy spawns between restarts.
 Sky's the limit really.
 Manager stores its mod update logs in \profiles.

 To do: There is currently a thing where mods aren't recorded as updated with the current year on steam.
 So if the year rolls over, it will trigger an update on all mods updated last year.
 The workaround currently is to delete the mods.ini on Jan 1st.
-I will probably fix this in a future update.
+I will probably fix this in a future update <Fixed Feb.
+15>.
 There is also an issue if you forget to connect Dart to the server, it will end up looping trying to find an active box for rcon.

 Credits